m3ngineer/code-cookbook/data-quality-testing.md

 Unlike DevOps, DataOps is in its infancy.
 DataOps was originally introduced in 2014 by Lenny Liebmann in a blog post for InformationWeek.
 In contrast, DevOps has been around since the early 1990's.
 As a result, while testing automation is a major foundation of DevOps, [DataOps practitioners](https://s3.amazonaws.com/eckerson/content_assets/assets/000/000/195/original/DataOPS.pdf?1534882627) do not have the breadth of tools available to test data in analytic pipelines.

 # Testing business logic
+Testing in traditional software development and data warehousing validates data integrity.

+Analytics and data science pipelines also require that their end products meet business logic, can run in isolated environments, and integrate with existing infrastructure.

+This can be accomplished with functional tests.